-Stock futures fall as oil turns positive following historic plunge
+Stock futures fall as oil comes off lows following historic plunge

 U.S. equity futures are indicating a lower open on Wall Street when trading begins on Tuesday.

-U.S. crude has returned to positive territory trading at 10 cents, an increase of $37.73 from Monday's closing price of -$36.73.
+U.S. crude is trading lower.
+The May contract which plunged on Monday, is down $1.58, trimming Monday's decline by $36.05 from the closing price of -$36.73.
 It was at roughly $60 at the start of the year.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE